Helpful Tips for Going Back to Work After a Baby

 When would I pump?
 Where would I pump?
 How would I cover myself while pumping?
 What did I need to do for my baby before leaving in the morning?
 How soon could I get out of work and to the sitters?

 It was hard.
 And although I loved my job, I loved my baby more.

 That for me was the hardest part.
 I could deal with the craziness that was the life of being a teacher, but I missed my baby.

-Thankfully, I had friends who “coached” me through the experience of working after baby.
-And I want to share some of the most helpful tips with you.
+Thankfully, I had friends who “coached” me through the experience of working after having a baby.
+And I want to share tips for going back to work after baby.

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.